How to Apply | MS in Pharmacology

 For additional questions, please visit Admissions FAQ.

 For degrees earned outside the US: The MS in Pharmacology requires WES evaluations (course-by-course) at the time of application for all transcripts of degrees earned outside the US.
 Completed course-by-course evaluation must be received by our admissions office from WES by the application deadline.

-For study abroad program or non-degree coursework taken abroad (no degree earned or expected): These transcripts must be accompanied by an English language version provided by the academic institution.
-If your home institution does not provide English language copies, applicants are responsible for providing a certified or notarized translation along with a copy of the original transcripts.
+For study abroad program or non-degree coursework taken abroad (no degree earned or expected): These documents must be accompanied by an English language version provided by the academic institution.
+If your institution does not provide English language copies, applicants are responsible for providing a certified or notarized translation along with a copy of the original transcripts.
 Applicants may upload an evaluation from a credential evaluation service.
 This must include course and grade information.
 If not included in the evaluation, the transcript from the institution must be included as well.
 Both the evaluation and original transcript should be submitted in the application as one document.